frdayboy/SHAdow/PROCESS.md

 RE might be harder than I thought.
 Maybe finding image3_load_signature_check type-function might help me in finding the beginning of the jump sequence.
 Might just be better to stick to my original method of accepting an image over usb.
 This seems to be the method used by Greenpois0n as found in SHAttered dreams.

+6/3/20

+Now it's time to RE LLB, I have to look for a function that loads iBoot then patch the end of it to a custom function that patches iBoot.